 It amazes me how the national student debt crisis has overnight created an industry of “student loan experts.”
 Just three years ago, I would have to search google to find a financial advisor who was savvy in the ways of student debt.
 Fast forward to today and I meet so called “experts” at random social events.
 Often these individuals have little or no real financial experience or education.
-I’m sure that many of these folks are knowledgeable and well meaning; however, these folks are “fee-based” and this creates a conflict of interest.
+I’m sure that many of these student loan advisors are knowledgeable and well meaning; however, many of these folks are “fee-based” and this creates a conflict of interest.

-Student loan experts and the conflict of interest
+Student loan advisors and the conflict of interest

-Why would a financial advisor toss any and all appearance of representing his client’s best interest?
+Why would a student loan advisor toss any and all appearance of representing his client’s best interest?
 He gets a commission (read: kick-back) for every federal student loan he converts to a private one.
 This creates an obvious conflict of interest and this is the issue with student loan advisors.

 Although the world of financial advisors is confusing, most advisors basically fall into one of two categories: “fee-based” and “fee-only.”
 Sound confusing?
 Thats intentional.
 Fee-only financial advisors work exclusively for a fee – paid for by the client.
 These folks do not accept any commissions when their clients purchase a financial product and they have a fiduciary (legal) responsibility to put the needs of their clients first.
 Because of this, they have no potential conflict of interest when making recommendations.
 They may cost a little more but their advice is unbiased.